 I really love the simplicity and ease of the hybrid system.
 If I could go back in time 5 years ago, this would be where I invested in most of my stash.

 Grovia manufactures its diapers in China, but their manufacturing is fair and conscientious.
-You can feel good about purchasing Grovia products and do so worry free.
+You can feel good about purchasing Grovia products and do so worry-free.

-Grovia stands behind their products and offers a 1-year warranty that covers the elastic, snaps, TPU, seams, and any zippers (such as on their wet bags).
+Grovia stands behind its products and offers a 1-year warranty that covers the elastic, snaps, TPU, seams, and any zippers (such as on their wet bags).
 However, it is important that you care for your diapers well as the warranty does not cover misuse by the customer.
 See this article for advice on proper care for cloth diapers.

 Cons of this Diaper